Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 Debugging
 #########

-Lightning Trainer is empowered with a lot of debugging flags that can help you debug your :class:`~pytorch_lightning.core.lightning.LightningModule`.
+The Lightning :class:`~pytorch_lightning.trainer.trainer.Trainer` is empowered with a lot of flags that can help you debug your :class:`~pytorch_lightning.core.lightning.LightningModule`.

 .. raw:: html